La Loche River (Saskatchewan)

-The La Loche River is a small river in north-west Saskatchewan.
-The distance from its source at the south east end of Lac La Loche to its mouth at the north end of Peter Pond Lake is 56 km.
-The river is bridged by Highway 956 about 5 kilometres from its source.
+The La Loche River is a river in north-western Saskatchewan, Canada.
+The distance from its source at the south-east end of Lac La Loche to its mouth at the north end of Peter Pond Lake is 56 km.
+The river is bridged by Highway 956 about 5 km from its source.
 The Kimowin River flows in from the west.